scorelab/Codelabz/README.md

  firebase projects:list
 ```

-Find the project ID form the project list that you want to deploy the cloud functions
+Find the project ID form the project list that you want to deploy the cloud functions:

 ```
 firebase use <project_id>
 firebase deploy
 ```

-To run storybook :
+To run storybook:
 ` npm run storybook`
-It will redirect to 6006 port.Find detailed information [here](https://storybook.js.org/docs/react/get-started/introduction)
+It will redirect to 6006 port.
+Find detailed information [here](https://storybook.js.org/docs/react/get-started/introduction).

 To run cypress tests:
 `npx cypress run`
-It will open a promt displaying all the tests.You can find detailed information [here](https://docs.cypress.io/guides/guides/command-line#How-to-run-commands)
+It will open a promt displaying all the tests.
+You can find detailed information [here](https://docs.cypress.io/guides/guides/command-line#How-to-run-commands).